awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-userprofile-usersettings.md

 `SecurityGroups`  <a name="cfn-sagemaker-userprofile-usersettings-securitygroups"></a>
 The security groups for the Amazon Virtual Private Cloud \(VPC\) that Studio uses for communication\.
 Optional when the `CreateDomain.AppNetworkAccessType` parameter is set to `PublicInternetOnly`\.
-Required when the `CreateDomain.AppNetworkAccessType` parameter is set to `VpcOnly`\.
+Required when the `CreateDomain.AppNetworkAccessType` parameter is set to `VpcOnly`, unless specified as part of the `DefaultUserSettings` for the domain\.
 Amazon SageMaker adds a security group to allow NFS traffic from SageMaker Studio\.
 Therefore, the number of security groups that you can specify is one less than the maximum number shown\.
 *Required*: No
 *Type*: List of String